Andrew Metcalfe

-Andrew Edgar Francis Metcalfe, FIPAA (born 1959) is a former Australian Government Departmental Secretary and senior public servant.
+Andrew Edgar Francis Metcalfe, FIPAA (born 1959) is a former Australian Government departmental secretary and senior public servant.
 He was also a partner in EY, the global professional services firm, from 2014 to 2020.
 He retired from the Australian Public Service in 2023.

-Metcalfe is the Australian Capital Territory’s Public Sector Standards Commissioner (a part-time role), having been appointed for a five year term in October 2025.
+Metcalfe is the Australian Capital Territory’s public sector standards commissioner (a part-time role), having been appointed for a five-year term in October 2025.

-Metcalfe is also the National President of the Institute of Public Administration Australia (elected in October 2023, and re-elected in October 2025).
+Metcalfe is also the national president of the Institute of Public Administration Australia (elected in October 2023, and re-elected in October 2025).

-He was appointed by the former Attorney-General, the Hon Mark Dreyfus KC MP as the lead reviewer of the Family Relationships Services Program on 15 November 2023, and provided his report on 30 June 2024.
+He was appointed by the former attorney-general, the Hon Mark Dreyfus KC MP, as the lead reviewer of the Family Relationships Services Program on 15 November 2023, and provided his report on 30 June 2024.

-In October 2024 Metcalfe was appointed as a Director of the Gardiner Foundation, a not-for-profit company established after the dairy industry’s deregulation in 2000 to advance all aspects of the industry.
-He was elected Board Chairman in November 2025.
+In October 2024 Metcalfe was appointed as a director of the Gardiner Foundation, a not-for-profit company established after the dairy industry’s deregulation in 2000 to advance all aspects of the industry.
+He was elected board chairman in November 2025.

-Having served on the Australian National University’s Audit and Risk Management Committee since late 2023, Metcalfe was appointed as a member of the Council of the ANU for a four year term commencing 1 July 2025.
+Having served on the Australian National University’s Audit and Risk Management Committee since late 2023, Metcalfe was appointed as a member of the Council of the ANU for a four-year term commencing 1 July 2025.
+After the unexpected resignation of embattled former ANU Chancellor Julie Bishop in May 2026, led to the re-organisation of the university leadership, Metcalfe was selected to fill the role of acting Pro-chancellor of ANU.

 Metcalfe is also a member of the Research and Industry Advisory Group of the La Trobe Institute for Sustainable Agriculture and Food.